duboyal/h1b_statistics/README.md

 This program provides a mechanism to analyze past years data, specificially calculate two metrics: **Top 10 Occupations** and **Top 10 States** for **certified** visa applications.

+# Input Datasets:

-# Input Datasets: to be saved in our top level input directory as h1b_input.csv.
+Input is to be saved in our top level input directory as h1b_input.csv.
 If you download any of the raw data, save the file as such and place it in the input directory, then update the run.sh file to have ./input/h1b_input.csv as first argument.

 Raw data could be found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) under the __Disclosure Data__ tab (i.e., files listed in the __Disclosure File__ column with ".xlsx" extension).